A Time to Kill (1996 film): Plot

-On the first day of the trial, the Klan takes to the streets and rallies, only to be outnumbered by counter-protesters consisting of the area's minority residents and whites who support Carl Lee.
-The protest erupts into a violent brawl that results in dozens of injuries and the death of Stump Sisson.
-The Klan also begins to target Brigance, assaulting his elderly secretary and her husband, who dies of a heart attack brought on by the assault.
-They also burn a cross on his lawn and threaten his wife and daughter.
-When Brigance refuses to back down, the Klan then increases their attacks, including burning Brigance's house.
-Soon after Cobb kidnaps and assaults Roark.
+On the first day of the trial, the Klan takes to the streets and rallies, only to be outnumbered by counter-protesters consisting of the area's minority residents as well as white locals who support Carl Lee's acquittal.
+The protest erupts into a violent brawl that results in dozens of injuries and Sisson's death.

+The Klan also begins to target Jake, assaulting his elderly secretary and her husband, the latter of whom dies of a heart attack brought on by the assault.
+They also burn a cross on his lawn and threaten his wife and daughter, which forces him to send them away during the trial.
+When Jake refuses to back down, the Klan then increases their attacks, including kidnapping and assaulting Ellen and burning Jake's house down.

-Brigance is able to discredit the state's psychiatrist, Dr. Wilbert Rodeheaver.
-However, Buckley in turn discredits Brigance's psychiatrist, Dr. Willard Tyrell Bass, by revealing his prior conviction of statutory rape.
-Dispirited, Brigance tells Carl Lee that there is little hope for an acquittal.
-Carl Lee replies that he had chosen Brigance as an attorney because he is a white man and has insight into how the jury sees Carl Lee.
-During closing arguments, a deeply-shaken Brigance tells the jury to close their eyes and listen to a story.
-He describes, in slow and painful detail, the entire ordeal of Tonya, in which some of the jurors shed tears.
-Brigance then asks the jury, in his final comment, to "now imagine she's white."
+Jake is able to discredit the state's psychiatrist, Dr. Wilbert Rodeheaver.
+However, then Buckley discredits Jake's psychiatrist, Dr. Willard Tyrell Bass, by revealing his prior conviction of statutory rape.
+Dispirited, Jake tells Carl Lee that there is little hope for an acquittal and tries to persuade him to take a plea deal that will imprison him for life but spare him execution.

+Carl Lee refuses the deal, replying that he had chosen Jake as an attorney because as a white man he has insight into how the jury sees Carl Lee.
+During closing arguments, a deeply-shaken Jake tells the jury to close their eyes and listen as he describes the entire ordeal of Tonya, to which some of the jurors shed tears.
+In his final comment, Jake asks them to imagine how they would feel "if she were white".
-After deliberation, a black child runs out of the courthouse and screams, "He's innocent!"
-Jubilation ensues amongst the supporters while the Klan becomes enraged over their defeat.
-Meanwhile, Sheriff Walls arrests Freddie Lee for his crimes, as well as a corrupt deputy who is also revealed to be a Klan member.

-Sometime later, Brigance brings his wife and daughter to a family cookout at Carl Lee's house to celebrate his freedom, challenging Carl Lee's previous statement that their children would "never play together".
+After deliberation, the jury finds Carl Lee not guilty of all charges.
+Jubilation ensues among the supporters while the Klan becomes enraged over their defeat.
+Meanwhile, Sheriff Walls arrests Freddie Lee for his crimes, as well as a corrupt deputy who is also revealed to be a Klansman.
+Sometime later, Jake brings his wife and daughter to a family cookout at Carl Lee's house to celebrate his freedom, challenging Carl Lee's previous statement that their children would never play together.